Sonoma County in Print

 Redwood Writers Club 2025 Author Launch Books

 The following books, featured at the Redwood Writers Club 2025 Author Launch on Saturday, May 17, 2025, were published between January 1, 2024 and May 9, 2025.
 Videos of the event may be found on YouTube.
 The 2026 Author Launch will take place on March 28.
+A listing of those books will be posted here soon.
+They may also be previewed on the RWC website.

 Jean Wong’s book Bear is Not a Bear, also featured at the Author Launch, was submitted separately and announced on this page in May 2025.